Théo Collomb

-Théo Collomb (born 11 July 2000) is a French footballer who plays as a forward for the HFX Wanderers of the Canadian Premier League.
+Théo Collomb (born 18 July 2000) is a French professional footballer who plays as a forward for FC US Saint-Tropez.

 Early life

 Collomb began his youth career with Cournon-d'Auvergne.
 In 2015, he joined the youth system of Clermont.

 College career

+After speaking to a teammate on the French Universiade team who was playing in the American college system, Collomb sent highlight tapes to American universities to try to secure a scholarship.
 In 2020, he began attending the University of North Carolina at Greensboro, where he played for the men's soccer team.
 On 17 February 2021, he scored his first career collegiate goal and registered his first assist during a 4-1 victory over the Belmont Abbey Crusaders.
 In his freshman season in the 2021 spring season (which was delayed from the regular 2020 fall season due to the COVID-19 pandemic), he won the Southern Conference Tournament with the team.
 He was named to the South All-Region Third Team, was the SoCon co-Freshman of the Year, and was an All SoCon First Team selection and SoCon All-Freshman Team selection.

 On 25 September 2021, he scored his first hat trick and also added two assists in a 7-1 victory over the VMI Keydets, which earned him all three major National Player of the Week Awards in the country.
 At the end of his sophomore season, he was named the SoCon Player of the Year.
 He was also named to the United Soccer Coaches All-America Second Team, as well as the College Soccer News All-America Second Team and the TopDrawerSoccer Best XI Third Team.
 After the season, he was invited to participate in the Major League Soccer College Showcase.